Skip to main content

 February – October

 During the first season actors will have a role(s) and understudy roles.
-They will also receive individual and group instruction in voice, movement, the Alexander Technique, singing and text.
+They will also receive individual and group instruction in voice, movement, Alexander Technique, singing and text.
 Training goals in these disciplines will be driven by the artists.

 November – December